marcosgacosta/api_tools_ringover/README.md

 * All scripts require the creation of an API Key with the corresponding permissions.
 * The api_bulkteamdnc_add.py and the api_bulkteamdnc_remove.py requires a file named numbers.csv containing the list of numbers that are gonna be added/removed from the blocklist.
+* The list of numbers in numbers.csv should be using the e.164 format without the '+'. i.e: 15742922031

 ## Authors